techidaily/site-facebook/source/_posts/building-better-online-communities-with-facebooks-enhanced-admin-features.md

 ## Facebook Launches New Admin Tools to Moderate Groups

- In a[blog post](https://www.facebook.com/community/whats-new/new-tools-features-nurture-community/) , Facebook announced that it's launching some new admin tools to make group moderation easier for admins.
+ In a [blog post](https://www.facebook.com/community/whats-new/new-tools-features-nurture-community/) , Facebook announced that it's launching some new admin tools to make group moderation easier for admins.
 These new tools include a new home for admin tools and settings, an AI-powered comment moderator, and more.

  Facebook explained that many of the new tools are based on user feedback and have actually been requested.
 The social media platform also added that there are more than 70 million active admins running Facebook groups, so it's likely that these new tools will prove to be a big benefit.